eliaquimbrandao/azure-storage-scripts/README.md

 ## Goals

-- Provide scripts that automate key Azure infrastructure tasks not easily accessible from the UI.
+- Provide scripts that automate key Azure storage tasks not easily accessible from the UI.
-- Foster an open community to brainstorm and develop creative solutions for Azure infrastructure automation.
+- Foster an open community to brainstorm and develop creative solutions for Azure storage automation.
 - Continually enhance the functionality and usability of the scripts provided.

 ## License